admaiorastudio/appkit/README.md

 App accelerator pack to bring common core functionality easy with Xamarin

 ## What is AppKit?
 AppKit is a cross-platform PCL library built over Xamarin and its purpose is to make developer life easier.
 Under the hood AppKit does nothing _special_, it consumes standard **Xamarin.iOS** & **Xamarin.Android** libraries, plus it uses some common and famous external libraries (via Nuget) like: SQLite (portable), Restharp (portable).
 The fun is that it abstracts for you common specific tasks like writing to the database, call REST services, receiving push notifications, send emails, execute async tasks, syncronize tasks to the main thread and much more.
-In short, it simply adds an abstraction layer which allows you to write code once for all this stuff (usually in a PCL library which represents your business core of your app)
+In short, it simply adds an abstraction layer which allows you to write code once for all this stuff (usually in a PCL library which represents your business core of your app).

 ## What is not AppKit?
 AppKit is not a "write-once" library like **Xamarin.Forms**.
 It not brings a unique programming model which allows you to write UI views and UI logic once for each platform you want to target.
-You still need to create separate UI views (.xib or .axml) and UI code.
+You still need to create separate UI views (.xib or .axml) and UI code logic to wire up widgets events.

 ## Do I need it?
 No, if you like to write boring code from the very base, countless times in any app you develop.